Personal branding is the holy grail to skyrocketing your business and unlocking new opportunities for revenue

 - Find partnership opportunities.
 You may organize other forms of events that, again, lead to your website.

 - Maintain your email list – it’s a resilient tool in your toolbox worth expanding – and we’ll discuss that further in this essay.

 However, you can also work with bloggers or journalists who want to grow their traffic by bringing popular players and attracting their following.
 It’s a natural way to intercept a percentage of the new traffic and convert it to regular readers.

 This is why you tend to see interviews featuring the same rockstars over and over again.
 It’s a closed loop, and once you get in, it’s easier to keep up the pace.

-Boosting your online presence, which involves maintaining social media accounts, updating blogs or websites, and getting online exposure, are factors that affect one’s personal branding.
+Boosting your online presence, which involves maintaining and posting at the right time on your social media accounts, updating blogs or websites, and getting online exposure, are factors that affect one’s personal branding.

 15 Hacks To Boost Your Online Presence